 So if you’re using a broadcast table you need to keep an eye on your memory to make sure you don’t blow up the executors, and you just need to adjust.
 It can take some experimentation; you know your data set best so you know how heavy your skew is, and you can oftentimes visualize that within tools like Pepperdata to understand exactly how large of a salt space to add.
 But typically, you will see a noticeable increase in performance and definitely in terms of parallelization.

-So if you’re in a distributed environment, whereas before maybe there are a thousand hosts in your environment but you were only using seven hosts because of your limited executor’s keyspace, you can now run it on 47 or 50.
-All of sudden you’re using the environment’s resources better, you’re not a bottleneck, causing perhaps a CPU bottleneck, on one of the other nodes for extended periods.
+So if you’re in a distributed environment, whereas before maybe there were a thousand hosts in your environment but you were only using seven hosts because of your limited executor’s keyspace, you can now run it on 47 or 50.
+All of sudden, with this Spark tuning technique, you’re using the environment’s resources better, you’re not a bottleneck, causing perhaps a CPU bottleneck, on one of the other nodes for extended periods.
 It’s just a nice way to deal with limited keyspace based data.

 Kiana: Yes, and thank you for that answer.
 That was great.
-So, you also mentioned that one best practice for Spark performance management was, in a multi-tenant environment, to be a good tenant.
+So, you also mentioned that one of the best spark optimization techniques was, in a multi-tenant environment, to be a good tenant.
 What does that mean exactly?
 And do you have any tips people might not have thought of yet?

 Alex: Sure.
 So this one’s interesting.
 Part of it is understanding the scale of the environment you’re working in, and part of it is understanding the cue limitations for where you’re launching, but the idea is: Spark is greedy.
 Let’s say that you’re doing something, even super simple, like the SparkPi example that comes with Spark, and you ask for a hundred thousand slices.
 Now, Spark is going to ask for a hundred thousand executors.
 It’ll run just fine if it gets 40, but it’ll keep asking until it gets everything it can.

 So, one thing you can do to be a good tenant is also set a max value on your ask.
-Let’s say, I want to run one hundred thousand slices, I want to use Spark dynamic allocation, but don’t ask for more than 100 executors—which we know will give us the performance we need, but will leave resources available for other users while allowing us to meet any sort of SLA.
-So that’s one very simple example of how to be a good tenant with your Spark.
+Let’s say, I want to run one hundred thousand slices.
+I want to use Spark dynamic allocation, but don’t ask for more than 100 executors—which we know will give us the performance we need, but will leave resources available for other users while allowing us to meet any sort of SLA.
+So that’s one very simple example of how tenancy becomes an effective Spark performance tuning practice.

-Another way is to think about how you’re sizing things.
+Alex: Another Spark tuning tip to think about is how you’re sizing things.
 So if your data set can be broken down further, and once again this depends on your knowledge of your own data set, it might be more beneficial to the environment to, instead of asking for a handful of 90 gig or 100 gig executors—that does sound ridiculous but we do see this out there—ask for 10 to 20 gig executors, and break your data set down further.

 It’s probably going to be beneficial for you, because you’re more likely to get those executors on the system, and it’s definitely gonna be beneficial for everybody else who’s trying to use that same system.
 Because if you manage to launch a hundred gig executor on a node, that’s usually over 50% of the space in a node, and sometimes that could even be 70% of the space in a node.
 So one, you’re going to have to wait for that space to free up and two, once you’re on there nobody else is getting workload on there.
 So it’s always better if you can break your data set down to try to size what’s going to fit the environment and allow other people to work at the same time.